Acclaimed languages and human interest journalist

 Backdrops from notorious Willy Wonka Experience spark bidding frenzy

+The notorious backdrops from the doomed Willy Wonka Experience in Glasgow are being auctioned off and have raised over £600 for charity so far.
 Despite being nothing more than a piece of fabric with a presumed AI-generated picture of a land filled with sweets and the famous "tunnel" where The Unknown appeared from, these pieces of internet history have sparked a bidding war.
 The items have already had 45 bids so far and are set to sell for at least £625 each.
+But with the auction not ending un...

 Londoner charges £68 per night for tourists to stay in tents in his living room